jrdogan/father-knows-bets/Sportsbooks/FanDuel.md

 ## Rewards System
 None that I know of.
 The offered odds and promotions are good enough that no rewards system is necessary.
 ## Contests
-- [[FanDuel Contest - F2P The Daily Play|Daily Shuffle]]  - Free to Play (available during MLB and NFL regular seasons)
+- [[FanDuel Contest - F2P The Daily Play|The Daily Play]]  - Free to Play (available during MLB and NFL regular seasons)